Bimorph Lithium Niobate Piezoelectric Micromachined Ultrasonic Transducers: Discussion

 Given the strong agreement between measurements and the updated simulation, the FEA can be used directly to extrapolate the receiving performance of the bimorph LN PMUT.
 Using reciprocity in piezoelectric systems, the open-circuit voltage sensitivity (\(S_\textit{OC}\), in V/Pa) can be obtained with the ratio between the simulated specific acoustic compliance (\(C_\textit{s}\), in m/Pa) and the measured \(\xi_\textit{peak}\) \cite{hunt_electroacoustics_1982}.
 Hence, the open-circuit voltage can be found as below:

 For the measured 65 nm/V peak actuation displacement at a \(Q\) of 200, a \(C_s\) of 160 pm/Pa is simulated.
 Accordingly, the resulting open-circuit sensitivity (\(S_\textit{OC}\)) is 2.46 mV/Pa at 775 kHz.
 To validate the calculated value, we compare it to the open-circuit voltage obtained directly from the FEA, shown in Fig. \ref{VOCSim}.
 The simulation confirms the calculated estimate, showing 2.4 mV/Pa at 775 kHz.
 Additionally, Fig. \ref{VOCSim} shows that the device achieves a peak open-circuit voltage at its parallel resonance, reaching up to 38 mV/Pa.
 As in the case of transmit efficiency, we decouple sensitivity from \(Q\) by utilizing the normalized open-circuit sensitivity (\(S_\textit{OC}^\textit{norm}\)).
 Hence, we obtain a \(S_\textit{OC}^\textit{norm}\) of 12 $\upmu$V/Pa.
-Nonetheless, sensitivity is highly influenced by the interfacing circuitry, and its effect is most pronounced at the system level, motivating further studies of bimorph LN-based sensors.
+Nonetheless, sensitivity is highly influenced by the interfacing circuitry, and its effect is most pronounced at the system level.
+However, these results cannot be experimentally validated due to the electrode failure seen in Fig. \ref{TemperatureOptical}, motivating further studies of bimorph LN-based sensors.

 While external factors play a large role in receiving performance, a comparison with incumbent PMUT platforms highlights the LN PMUT's high voltage sensitivity.
 State-of-the-art 36\% ScAlN-based air-coupled PMUT shows an \(S_\textit{OC}\) of 1 mV/Pa at 60 kHz via a pulse-echo measurement \cite{kusano_high-spl_2019}.
 On the other hand, its air-coupled PZT counterpart for long-range detection shows 2 mV/Pa at 40 kHz through a pitch-catch experiment \cite{luo_airborne_2021}.
 The performance of these ferroelectric platforms is further enhanced by incorporating a DC bias.
 For example, the sensitivity in a 15\% ScAlN PMUT is increased from 6.43 mV/Pa in air at 150 kHz to 9.67 mV/Pa with an 80 V bias \cite{choong_dc_2023}.
 As an alternative, PMUTs can also utilize a dual-electrode structure to improve receiving performance.
 For instance, \cite{liu_dual-electrode_2024} shows 4.4 mV/Pa at 55 kHz in 30\% ScAlN.
-By comparison, the bimorph LFE LN PMUT achieves a comparable \(S_\textit{OC}\) while operating at a significantly higher frequency, showing potential for a highly sensitive, robust PMUT platform.
+By comparison, the bimorph LFE LN PMUT achieves a comparable \(S_\textit{OC}\) while operating at a higher frequency, showing potential for a highly sensitive, robust PMUT platform.